 When you tap on the AirDrop, you will see three options; one is off, second is contacts, and the third is everyone.
 The Contacts option will let you send the data to nearby friends who have Apple ID.
 We suggest that you select the Everyone option.

 Soft Reset your iPhone

 If the simple switching on and off method didn’t work for you, you should try a soft reset on your iPhone.
-Press the power button and Home button for some time; when your see the Apple logo on your iPhone, release the both buttons.
+Press the power button for some time and slide off.
+Wait 10-20 seconds and power back on.

 Explore your Mac FireWall Settings